w3f/polkadot-wiki/docs/learn/learn-identity.md

 You can have a maximum of 100 custom fields.

+> _Ledger app doesn't support the extrinsic for setting identity yet.
+As a workaround, create a primary
+>  identity with an on-chain account and then using that primary identity then assign a sub-identity to
+>  the ledger stash.
+Check this [video tutorial](https://www.youtube.com/watch?v=0Yh1JYg3ZKU) for more information_

 ### Format Caveat

 Please note the following caveat: because the fields support different formats, from raw bytes to